skade/attr/README.md

 * Make all parts return Results, so that walking may fail
 * More fancy path combinators!

+## Acknowledgements

+* The non-uniform List used to construct paths is adapted from [Link](src.codes) and based on a pattern devised by Tomaka.

 ## Bitten tongues

 Nearly called that library lazr-pointer, because it is inteded to be used in the